OmariMohammedmounir/XML-IDE/README.md

 Validate XML files against XSD (XML Schema Definition).
 Validate XML files against DTD (Document Type Definition).
 Check if the XML is well-formed.
-Transformation:

-Transform XML documents into HTML using XSLT.
+Transformation:Transform XML documents into HTML using XSLT.
-Font Size Customization:

-Adjust font size for better readability.
+Font Size Customization:Adjust font size for better readability.
-Element Search:

-Search for specific elements or nodes within an XML document using DOM.
+Element Search:Search for specific elements or nodes within an XML document using DOM.

 Technologies Used
 JavaFX: For building the user interface.
 JDOM: For XML parsing and manipulation.